Father Doesn't Let His Ex-Partner See Their Daughter Because She Hates Spending Time With Mom, But She Is Threatening To Take Him To Court

 Children's Autonomy and Parental Rights

 The conflict between the father's decision and the child's expressed feelings raises important questions about autonomy and agency in children.
 Research suggests that children around the ages of 10 to 12 begin to develop a stronger sense of personal agency, leading them to express preferences regarding their relationships.
-This is supported by developmental theorists like Erik Erikson, who emphasize the importance of autonomy during the latency stage of development.
+This is supported by developmental theorists who emphasize the importance of autonomy during the latency stage of development.

 This comment had a lot to say, and they hit the nail on the head.